 Drink as much water, coconut water, or herbal teas as alcohol so your liver isn’t working overtime.
 This will help you stay hydrated, feel better and handle stressful situations more effectively.
 There’s another reason you shouldn’t “drink to elevation” – alcohol is very high in calories, and it can make you lose your inhibitions and overeat.
 If you’re a guy, you face an additional risk – liquor leads to a drop in testosterone in men, a hormone which helps burn fat.
 Drinking goes hand in hand with excessive eating.
 It relaxes us, putting us in a happy party mood and we consume things like cookies and potato chips, which we normally avoid, in high amounts.
 It is like they gravitate toward us, and the more we drink, the less we care.
 Then there’s the double hazard of piling up calories from the booze itself and from the foods we overindulge in.
 Fast forward to the morning after – we are hung over, bloated from all that oil/sugar/salt or all three, cursing ourselves, bemoaning our fates and wondering how the heck we are going to lose that weight and why we’ve taken our winter bodies so far when it isn’t even New Year’s yet.

 Finally, for those of you who are planning on travelling for the holidays, this can be extremely, relentlessly stressful.
 If you must travel, travel smart.
 If you are travelling with children, put all their sleepwear and toothbrushes in one easy-to-reach bag.
-That way when you arrive wherever it is you’re headed, you won’t be fumbling through every suitcase before going to bed.
+That way when you arrive wherever you’re headed, you won’t be fumbling through every suitcase before going to bed.
 If you’re traveling by car, check its belts, hoses, air pressure, fluid levels and windshield wipers.
 Check online or contact your auto club or traffic department regarding road closings or conditions.
 It is winter on the other side of the Equator, and road conditions can be very dangerous.

 If you are travelling by plane, arrive at least an hour early for domestic flights and two to three hours ahead for international flights.
 Get someone to drive you to the airport to avoid parking issues.
 If you’re picking up someone from the airport, sign up online for a traveler care alert.
 Some Web sites will automatically contact you via phone or e-mail to give you updated flight information.